-Elide safety checks (such as bounds checking) for operations lexically with e.
-This is useful if the compiler is otherwise unable to avoid bounds checks (e.g. when using indirect indexes), but you really do not want them here.
+Elide safety checks and assertions (such as bounds checking) that occur during execution of e.
+This is useful if the compiler is otherwise unable to avoid bounds checks (e.g. when using indirect indexes), but you really do not want them there.
+Make very sure that the code is correct; eliding such checks can lead to memory corruption.